abdulrahimham/recipe-analysis/README.md

 By implementing these steps, the final model has shown an improvement over the baseline model, demonstrating the effectiveness of feature engineering and hyperparameter tuning in enhancing model performance.

+## Fairness Analysis

+### Group 1 and Group 2
+For our fairness analysis, we chose to compare the model's performance between two groups:
+- **Group 1**: Recipes with a low number of ingredients (below the median).
+- **Group 2**: Recipes with a high number of ingredients (above the median).

+### Evaluation Metric
+We use the Mean Absolute Error (MAE) to evaluate our model's fairness.
+The MAE measures the average magnitude of errors in the model's predictions, providing a clear indication of prediction accuracy.

+### Hypotheses
+- **Null Hypothesis (H0)**: The model is fair.
+The MAE for recipes with a low number of ingredients and a high number of ingredients are roughly the same, and any differences are due to random chance.
+- **Alternative Hypothesis (H1)**: The model is unfair.
+The MAE for recipes with a low number of ingredients is higher than the MAE for recipes with a high number of ingredients.

+### Test Statistic and Significance Level
+- **Test Statistic**: The difference in MAE between recipes with a low number of ingredients and a high number of ingredients.
+- **Significance Level**: 0.05

+### Results
+- **Observed Difference**: 0.00385
+- **P-value**: 0.39

+Given the p-value of 0.39, which is greater than our chosen significance level of 0.05, we fail to reject the null hypothesis.
+This indicates that there is no significant difference in the MAE between recipes with a low number of ingredients and those with a high number of ingredients.
+Therefore, we conclude that our model performs fairly between these two groups.

+<iframe src="assets/fairness_analysis.html" width="800" height="600" frameborder="0"></iframe>

+The histogram above shows the distribution of the differences in MAE obtained from the permutation test.
+The red dashed line represents the observed difference.
+The majority of permutation differences are centered around zero, suggesting that any observed difference in MAE between the two groups is likely due to random chance.